By Barbara Wood

 The petition requested a study to include sizing and location of all town facilities, including administration, finance, building, public works, police and library, before making any decisions to move the library to Holbrook-Palmer Park.

-The town's Parks and Recreation Commission had recommended to the council in early October that a decision on a library site be postponed until a town-wide survey of residents could be conducted.
+The town's Parks and Recreation Commission had recommended to the town in early October that a decision on a library site be postponed until a town-wide survey of residents could be conducted.

 The council declined to ask for a survey, so a group of Atherton residents, again headed by Ms. Fisher, emailed a survey to 1,800 town residents, she said.
-Of the 155 first responses, provided to the Almanac by Ms. Fisher, about half opposed putting the library in the park.
+In the 155 first responses, provided to the Almanac by Ms. Fisher last week, residents were nearly even divided about where to put the library.

 The current 4,790-square-foot library is housed in a former private residence built in the late 1920s and twice remodeled, and which does not meet current building standards.
 It is located at 2 Dinkelspiel Station Lane, near the other town administrative buildings.